njleonzhang/my-react-starter/README.md

 * stylus | scss | sass support
 * hot reload

-> hot realod with react-router can not be implemented. if router change set the state, then original state can not keep after hot-reload.
+> hot realod with `react-router` + `mobx` can not be implemented by configuration. in this project, we abandon to keep `current store` after hot reload. but the update to store(both value and action) can work.